greenm01/ec4x/docs/ec4x_specs.md

 ### 2\.3.2 Spacelift Command

 The Spacelift Command provides commerce and transportation services in support of the House's expansion efforts.
 Assets are owned by the House and commanded by senior Space Force officers.
-Units are crewed and operated by the civilian Merchant Marine.
+Units are crewed and operated by loyal House citizens.

 Spacelift assets have no offensive weapons capability, and un-escorted units are easily captured or destroyed by rival forces.